sanghyun-son/srwarp/README.md

 $ make
 ```

-We also recommend to use the attached `environment.yaml` file to easily setup the environment.
+We also recommend using the attached `environment.yaml` file to easily set up the environment.
 ```bash
 $ conda env create --file environment.yaml
 $ conda activate srwarp